{{flagHref}}

 Crystal Growth Techniques For Optical Applications

---Czochralski Method
+--Czochralski process

---Bridgman-Stockbarger Process
+--Bridgman-Stockbarger Technique

--Float Zone Method
+--Float Zone Method

--Hydrothermal Growth
+--Hydrothermal Growth

 Summary Table